VisionSmarts/pic2shop-pro-barcode-database/README.md

 About pic2shop PRO
 ------------------

 **Pic2shop PRO** is a paid app available for iOS and Android.
-It reads EAN13, EAN8, UPC-A, UPC-E, Code 39, Code 128, ITF, (Interleaved 2 of 5) and Codabar (aka USD-4, NW-7) barcodes.
+It reads EAN13, EAN8, UPC-A, UPC-E, Code 39, Code 93, Code 128, ITF (Interleaved 2 of 5), Standard 2 of 5 (aka Code 25 or Ind2of5) and Codabar (aka USD-4, NW-7) barcodes.
 After each scan, the app displays a user-defined url with the barcode string as parameter in the embedded web browser.
 EAN and UPC codes can be read with fixed-focus cameras, such as the iPod Touch 4th gen, the iPad2, the iPad front camera and many Android devices.

 [Pic2shop PRO] [1] is developed by [Vision Smarts] [2].